friedikitty/fried_git_tools/README.md

 ### Prerequisites

 - Make sure you have set up your git folder and **ready to push**
+- Fetch the source remote manually before running the script (the script only fetches the destination remote automatically)
 - You may want to create the branch at your server first to avoid unnecessary errors
 - Ensure your remote URL has proper authentication embedded (e.g., token in URL)
 - Both source and destination remotes must be configured
+- The script will prompt for confirmation if you attempt to push to origin (as a safety measure)

 ### Troubleshooting